sudeept-das/sudeept-das/README.md

-- 👋 Hi, I’m @sudeept-das
+### 👋 Hi, I’m @sudeept-das

-- 👀 I’m interested in Software Development, System Design and Problem Solving
+👀 I’m passionate about Software Development, System Design, and Problem Solving.
-- 🌱 I’m currently learning working at Licious
+🌱 Currently honing my skills at Licious, where I work on optimizing payment systems and enhancing overall efficiency.
-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on innovative projects that leverage Java, Spring Boot, AWS, and other cutting-edge technologies.
-- 📫 How to reach me ...
+📫 Reach out to me via [LinkedIn](https://www.linkedin.com/in/sudeept-das-05990a164/)

 <!---
 sudeept-das/sudeept-das is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.